rpcrimi/PEP0008/markdown/layout.md

 <a id="Indentation"></a>
 ## Indentation

 Indentation is one of the most important aspects of Python code lay-out.
-Since Python uses tabs as statement delimiters, it is import to maintain structure when defining functions, seperating single lines, etc.
+Since Python uses tabs as statement delimiters, it is import to maintain structure when defining functions and separating lines.

 Lets take the following function as an example:
 ```